Elias Riggs Monfort: Civil War

 Elias enlisted June 18, 1861, as a private in Company A, 6th Ohio Infantry.
 On October 5, 1861, he was promoted to second lieutenant and transferred to Company F, 75th Ohio Infantry.
 He was then commissioned first lieutenant of this company on May 15, 1862, and captain of the same on January 12, 1863.
 He participated in 20 engagements, among which were the following: Phillipi, Laurel Hill, Carrick's Ford, Monterey, Shaw's Ridge, McDowell, Franklin, Strausburg, Cross Keys, Cedar Mountain, Freeman's Ford, Waterloo Bridge, Sulfur Springs, Second Bull Run, Chantilly, Chancellorsville, Fredericksburg, and Gettysburg.
 In the last battle, he was dangerously wounded, July 2, 1863, which made it necessary for him to submit to repeated surgical operations, the last occurring in June 1911.

-He was discharged, holding the rank of captain, on account of his wounds in 1864.
-Monfort meticulously saved letters written to him in the field of battle, and his family saved his letters as well.
+In 1864, Monfort was discharged with the rank of captain.
+Monfort saved letters written to him in the field of battle.
+His family saved his letters as well.
 In 2013 the Monfort Family transferred these letters to Hanover College for the purpose of study and preservation.
 Digitized originals and transcriptions of these letters can be seen at Hanover's website.